David Bergelson, Judgment: A Novel

 Ordinary people, depicted in a grotesque, aphoristic style—comparable to Isaac Babel’s Red Cavalry—confront the overwhelming, mysterious forces of history, whose ultimate outcome remains unknown.
 Murav and Senderovich’s new translation expertly captures Bergelson’s inimitable modernist style.

 DAVID BERGELSON (1884–1952), a Jewish novelist, short-story writer, and literary editor, was born in Ukraine.
 He moved to Berlin in 1921 and lived there, traveling throughout Europe and the United States, until Hitler came to power in Germany.
 He returned to the Soviet Union in 1934, where he was eventually executed under Stalin’s orders.
 The author of The End of Everything and Descent, Bergelson was one of the most widely read Yiddish-language writers of the twentieth century.

 HARRIET MURAV is a professor of Russian literature, comparative literature, and Jewish studies at the University of Illinois at Urbana-Champaign.
 She is the author of Music from a Speeding Train: Jewish Literature in Post-Revolution Russia and Holy Foolishness: Dostoevsky’s Novels and the Poetics of Cultural Critique.

-SASHA SENDEROVICH is an assistant professor of Russian and Jewish Studies at the University of Colorado Boulder.
+SASHA SENDEROVICH is an assistant professor of Slavic, Jewish, and international studies at the University of Washington in Seattle.
 He has published on Soviet Jewish culture and literature, including on Yiddish writer Moyshe Kulbak’s novel The Zelmenyaners, as well as on contemporary fiction by émigré Russian Jewish writers in America.